Not sure what you’re going to do with your kids when they’re out of school during Spring Break? Here are 35 ideas for places to go and things to do.

 The Glenbow might not be the first place you think of taking the kids, but they have really put in an effort to make their exhibits engaging to kids as well as adults.
 My top pick is the Mavericks exhibit which is full of dynamic exhibits and hands on experiences.
 You’ll also want to check out the Discovery Room which has activities designed just for kids.

 The Calgary Airport has a lot to offer for kids, and all of it is free (except for the pricey parking!).
 The most obvious attraction is the airplanes themselves which you can see out the windows at various points.
-They also have 2 play areas, including one 2nd floor which has a great playground climber for school aged kids and big windows with an airplane view (note this area was under construction at the end of Feb so may not be open).
+They also have play areas.
 The Spaceport near the food court, provides a lot of interesting material for kids (and adults) interested in NASA space programs.

 The Bow Habitat Station and Fish hatchery is a surprisingly engaging place to visit.
 In includes aquariums that feature fish that live in the various habitats in Alberta and a beautiful interpretive centre.
 You can also get a tour of the fish hatchery for an additional cost.